 Why Massanutten Military Academy?

 Massanutten Military Academy has a long tradition of helping students reach their full potential.
 Our holistic approach to education not only helps your student to excel academically, but to grow as well-rounded human beings.
 We focus on character development, leadership, and service to help your student develop to their fullest potential.
 As part of the MMA curriculum, all high school cadets are enrolled into the Army JROTC program.
 Utilizing the resources and structure of this program, we are able to provide leadership skills that will last a lifetime.
-The Army JROTC program mission is “To Motivate Young People to be Better Citizens”.
+The Army JROTC program mission is:

 Non Nobis Solum